parsiya/parsiya.net/content/post/2015/2015-10-08-hipchat-part-1-where-did-the-traffic-go.markdown

 {{< imgcap src="/images/2015/hipchat1/05-Latest-news-in-hipchat.png" title="Latest News fetched over HTTP ;)" >}}

 ### 2.2.1 But what if this request was over TLS?
 Then we would have seen the TLS handshake and then encrypted data.
-Even by looking at the Common Name (CN) field in server’s certificate in 2nd part of the TLS handshake (`Server Hello`) we wouldn't have been able to discover the endpoint.
+Even by looking at the Common Name (CN) field in server's certificate in 2nd part of the TLS handshake (`Server Hello`) we wouldn't have been able to discover the endpoint.
 Traffic in Netmon, click to view full-size image.
 We are going to have to look at DNS requests.
-We know the endpoint’s IP address so we will try to find the DNS request that had this IP in its answer.
-The endpoint’s IP address is `54.231.81.2` which is `36E75102` in Hex.
+We know the endpoint's IP address so we will try to find the DNS request that had this IP in its answer.
+The endpoint's IP address is `54.231.81.2` which is `36E75102` in Hex.
 In Netmon, select `All Traffic` (In Netmon DNS traffic is not included in process traffic) and enter the following filter:

 	  DNS && ContainsBin(FrameData, HEX, "36E75102")